lxren/classical_machine_learning/README.md

 model_name: DecisionTree|KNearestNeighbors|LogisticRegression
 ```
-### Select number of folds for Stratefied K-Fold cross-validator for kNN
+### Select number of folds for Stratefied K-Fold cross-validator for kNN (the output will include 1-9 neighbors and euclidean, manhattan, and chebyshev distances)
 ```bash
 python ./src/main.py --model <KNearestNeighbors>